Physical Security Lock Training

 • Overview of basic lock designs and how they operate

-• How to use identify keys and use a key blank directory
+• How to identify keys and use a key blank directory

 • Using a key duplicating machine